emmprokak/Gtk-Citation-Program/README.md

 ```
 python3 citation_main.py
 ```
+For Windows users: I have made a version of the program available for Windows and you can find at https://github.com/emmprokak/Qt-Citation-Program.

 Please remember that I am a self-taught programmer, and that I do this as a hobby because: a) It's fun and b) I want to give back to the Free and Open Source Software community.

 If there is anything in the code that could be classified as a bad practice, please don't hesitate to point it out, since it's going to make the software better and help me improve in the future.